-You can deduct the following expenses as miscellaneous itemized deductions on Schedule A (Form 1040).
+You can deduct certain expenses as miscellaneous itemized deductions on Schedule A (Form 1040).
 You can claim the amount of expenses that is more than 2% of your adjusted gross income.
 You figure your deduction on Schedule A (Form 1040) by subtracting 2% of your adjusted gross income from the total amount of these expenses.
-You can find your adjusted gross income on Form 1040, line 31.
+You can find your adjusted gross income on Form 1040, line 32.

-Generally, you apply the 2% limit after you apply any other deduction limit (such as the 50% limit on business-related meals and entertainment).
-See the example under How To Report, later, for more information on applying the limit.
+Generally, you apply the 2% limit after you apply any other deduction limit.
+For example, the 50% limit on business-related meals and entertainment is applied before you subtract 2% of your adjusted gross income.